Dubrovnik Old Town, Photo Source: www.pixabay.com

 How to avoid crowds in Dubrovnik

-Dubrovnik is one of the most popular travel destinations all over Europe, and its often visited by cruise ships.
-Back in time, the visitors from cruise ship would flood the old town making it almost impossible navigating through narrow streets and alleys.
-In recent years local authorites, worked wisely on how to avoid large crowds and to lower the pressure on the city's infrastructure of a large number of visitors at once
+Dubrovnik is one of the most popular travel destinations all over Europe, and it is often visited by cruise ships.
+Back in time, the visitors from cruise ships would flood the old town making it almost impossible navigating through narrow streets and alleys.

 Cruise Ship port in Dubrovnik